Fornacula/homerview/README.md

 3. Replace database_example.yml with database.yml and set username/password for you dev-environment databases
 4. `bundle exec rake db:setup`
 5. `bundle exec rake db:migrate`

-... and you should be ready to go.